Nadia Podoroska vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Guangzhou, China Women Singles 2023

 - In her 26 matches over the past 12 months across all court types, Podoroska has played an average of 20.5 games.

-- Through nine matches over the past 12 months on hard courts, Podoroska has played 19.3 games per match and won 44.8% of them.
+- On hard courts, Podoroska has played nine matches over the past 12 months, totaling 19.3 games per match while winning 44.8% of games.

 - In the past 12 months, Wang has played 45 total matches (across all court surfaces), winning 50.3% of the games.
 She averages 23.5 games per match and 10.0 games per set.

-- Wang has played 27 matches on hard courts in the past 12 months, and has averaged 23.6 games per match and 9.8 games per set while winning 49.7% of games.
+- In 27 matches on hard courts in the past 12 months, Wang has averaged 23.6 games per match and 9.8 games per set, winning 49.7% of those games.

-- Podoroska and Wang have not competed against each other since 2015.
+- This is the first time that Podoroska and Wang have played in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.